 - Peanut or other frying oil

-- 1 - 1 1/2 cups white cheddar cheese curds (for authentic poutine.
-Torn chunks of mozzarella cheese would be the closest substitutation)
+- 1 - 1 1/2 cups white cheddar cheese curds, (Or torn chunks of mozzarella cheese would be the closest substitution)

 - Prepare the gravy: In a small bowl, dissolve the cornstarch in the water and set aside.

 - Add the beef and chicken broth and bring to a boil, stirring with a whisk.
-Stir in the cornstarch and simmer for 3 to 5 minutes or until the sauce thickens.
+Stir in about HALF the cornstarch mixture and simmer for a minute or so.
+If you'd like your gravy thicker, add a more of the cornstarch mixture, in small increments, as needed, to thicken.
 Season with pepper.
 Taste and add additional salt, if necessary, to taste.
 Make ahead and re-warm or keep warm until your fries are ready.

 - For Deep-Fried Fries: Prepare your potatoes and cut into 1/2-inch thick sticks.
 Place into a large bowl and cover completely with cold water.
 Allow to stand at least one hour or several hours.
 When ready to cook, heat your oil in your deep fryer or large, wide, heavy cooking pot to 300° F.

 - Remove the potatoes from the water and place onto a sheet of paper towel.
 Blot to remove as much excess moisture as possible.

 - Add your fries to the 300°F oil and cook for 5-8 minutes, just until potatoes are starting to cook but are not yet browned.
 Remove potatoes from oil and scatter on a wire rack.
 Increase oil temperature to 375°F Once oil is heated to that temperature, return the potatoes to the fryer and cook until potatoes are golden brown.
 Remove to a paper towel-lined bowl.